camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 #### Region0 values.yml

 The vital part of the overlay is that the `regionId` is set to 0.
-The rest is being handled in the base layer.
+The rest is handled in the base layer:

 ```yaml reference title="region0-values.yml"
 https://github.com/camunda/c8-multi-region/blob/aws-operational/test/resources/aws/2-region/kubernetes/region0/camunda-values.yml